NalineeR/NRClickableLabel/README.md

 3. Set following properties as per requirement -
    3.1. arrLinkAttributes -> set link / link color / font / underline color etc
    3.2. normalTextAttributes -> set font and color for normal text
-   3.3  fullText -> set full text of label including the linked text.
+   3.3  fullAttributedText -> set full text of label including the linked text.
 4. Now call the process() function.
 Now you are ready to go. 🎉

 ## ✍️ Author